verana-labs/verifiable-trust-vpr-spec/spec.md

 #### [MOD-DD-MSG-4] Touch a DID

-This method is used to update the `changed` of a given entry so that crawlers will know [[ref: DID]] should be immediately reindexed.
+This method is used to update the `modified` of a given entry so that crawlers will know [[ref: DID]] should be immediately reindexed.

 ##### [MOD-DD-MSG-4-1] touch a DID transaction parameters